 Our Company is into business of providing Integrated Facility Management services, Employee Transportation, Corporate Food Solution Services, Supply Chain Management Services and Production Support Services, with a focus on Manufacturing, Automobile, ITes, Engineering, Fashion Industry and retail Sector.
-We provide a comprehensive range of Services (i. e.
+We provide a comprehensiverange of Services (i. e.
 Integrated Facility Management, Employee Transportation, Corporate Food Solution Service, Supply Chain Management Service and Production Support service) to our clients across India with majority presence in West and Central India.
-Our range of service offerings include soft services such as housekeeping, sanitation, landscaping and gardening, hard services such as mechanical, electrical and plumbing services and façade cleaning and other services such as production support, warehouse management, employee transportation and Corporate food solutions.
+Our range of service offerings include soft services suchas housekeeping, sanitation, landscaping and gardening, hard services such as mechanical, electrical and plumbing services and façade cleaning and other services such as production support, warehouse management, employee transportation and Corporate food solutions.

 Our wide portfolio of services enables us to design and deliver a range of customized solutions suited to the specific needs of our customers, which bolsters our customer acquisition and retention capabilities.
 Our ability to maintain quality standards while expanding our service offerings to meet evolving industry requirements has resulted in longstanding relationships with our key customers.
-Five of our top 10 customers, based on revenue generated in Fiscal 2023, have been associated with us for longer than 5 years.
+Five of our top 10 customers, based on revenue generated in Fiscal 2024, have been associated with us for longer than 5 years.
+For Fiscal Year 2024, these five customers contributed to 46.05% of our revenue from operations.

 We are led by a well-qualified and experienced management team, which has robust experience in the sectors in which we operate, and which has demonstrated its ability to manage and grow our business.
-Our revenue from operations was ₹ 15878.15 Lakhs ₹ 32958.74 Lakhs, ₹23601.13 Lakhs and ₹ 17787.17 Lakhs in September 30, 2023, Fiscals 2023, 2022 and 2021 respectively.
-Our total profit for the year (after tax) was ₹ 335.09 Lakhs, ₹ 554.21 Lakhs, 388.35 Lakhs and ₹ 280.07 Lakhs in September 30, 2023 Fiscals 2023, 2022 and 2021, respectively.
-Our EBITDA was ₹ 1366.35 Lakhs, ₹ 2428.26 Lakhs, ₹ 1746.88 Lakhs and ₹ 1808.60 Lakhs in September 30, 2023 Fiscals 2023, 2022 and 2021, respectively.
+Our revenue from operations was ₹ 35538.67 Lakhs, ₹ 32958.74 Lakhs and ₹23601.13 Lakhs in Fiscals 2024, 2023 and 2022 respectively.
+Our total profit for the year (after tax) was ₹ 741.55 Lakhs, ₹ 554.21 Lakhs and 388.36 Lakhs in Fiscals 2024, 2023 and 2022 respectively.
+Our EBITDA was ₹ 2962.90 Lakhs, ₹ 2463.45 Lakhs and ₹ 1784.99 Lakhs in Fiscals 2024, 2023 and 2022 respectively.